pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > **Warning:**
 >
-> There is a [bug](https://bugs.mysql.com/bug.php?id=106252) in the MySQL Connector/J 8.0 versions before 8.0.32, which might cause threads to hang when using TiDB versions earlier than v6.3.0.
+> There is a [bug](https://bugs.mysql.com/bug.php?id=106252) in the MySQL Connector/J 8.0 versions before 8.0.32 (see [MySQL JDBC Bug](/develop/dev-guide-third-party-tools-compatibility.md#mysql-jdbc-bug) for details), which might cause threads to hang when using TiDB versions earlier than v6.3.0.
 To avoid this issue, do **NOT** use MySQL Connector/J 8.0.32 or an earlier version.

 For an example of how to build a complete application, see [Build a simple CRUD app with TiDB and JDBC](/develop/dev-guide-sample-application-java-jdbc.md).